Learn how to make a watermark in Photoshop with this simple step by step guide - along with a video tutorial for those who prefer to watch!

 As I know many people prefer to watch instead of read (or most often, have both!) here's a video showing you the above steps in action.

-Please let me know how you got creating your watermark in Photoshop - I’d love to hear from you!
+Please let me know how you got making your watermark in Photoshop - I’d love to hear from you!
 Let me know in the comments below.

 And if you want to keep this tutorial for later, or share it, make sure you pin it to your Pinterest boards and share the love <3